ashgreen23/VeloCD/README.md

 **Metadata Questions**

 The algorithm will also ask if you have multiple metadata files and the type of features you have: strings or integers.
 Please note decimals should be treated as strings.
 It will also ask if you have only two feature levels in the metadata file "Group" column and if you would like sensitivity and specificity calculated for these two factor levels and which level should be used to calculate each value.
 Please note the second metadata feature does not need to be used for prediction and can just be used for visual purposes.
+Please ensure there are at least two unique groups in each metadata file.

 **Result Output**